BenjaminDavidPinter/Jobby/README.md

 2. Somehow, have tasks remove themselves from the queue once they are completed (more complicated, probably better).

 The problem with #2 is forcing a task to find itself within the backing queue.
 All jobs just live within their parent queue.
 I need some kind of mechanism to ID the tasks when they get added.
 Like IJobbyJobM<T> needs some kind of behavoir on construction to ID itself.
 But the ideal way to do *that* is probably implement IJobbyJob<T> from JobbyJob<T>, and perform a default constructor.
 I'm sure C# interfaces have some horrid 2023-esque way to do this, but IDK if it would be ideal.

+## Additional Features List
+- Some kind of way to elegantly fail a job.
+- Better exception handling during job execution.